Last updated in October 2018

-Following the coup d'état of 28 June 2009 that ousted then President Manuel Zelaya Rosales and the human rights violations against opponents of the military takeover, all contacts and development cooperation with Honduras were temporarily suspended.
+All contacts and development cooperation with Honduras were temporarily suspended following the coup d'état of 28 June 2009 that ousted then President Manuel Zelaya Rosales and the human rights violations perpetrated against opponents of the military takeover.
 Since the inauguration of the elected President Porfirio Lobo Sosa in 2010, relations between the two countries have normalised.

 In 2017, Honduras ranked 79th among suppliers of German imports and 116th among buyers of German exports.

-Honduras’ main exports to Germany are coffee (which is also supplied to neighbouring EU countries via Hamburg), fish and citrus fruits.
-Cocoa, bananas, tobacco and timber are of less significance as exports to Germany.
+Honduras’ main export to Germany is coffee (which is also supplied to neighbouring EU countries via Hamburg).
+Fish and citrus fruits, cocoa, bananas, tobacco and timber are also exported to Germany.
 Germany’s main exports to Honduras are industrial facilities, machinery and electrical equipment, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.

 An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in little German direct investment.
 The German-Honduran Chamber of Commerce and Industry is based in Tegucigalpa.

 Honduras is an important partner country of German development cooperation.
 Since cooperation began in 1961, Germany has made available bilateral funding totalling just under 540 million euros for technical and financial cooperation programmes in Honduras.
 This makes Germany one of the country’s largest bilateral donors along with the United States, Spain, Japan and Canada.
 No other EU member state, apart from Spain, has provided more funding to Honduras.